United States v. City of New York

 The Court has already determined which individuals are eligible for relief in this lawsuit.
 The Court's determinations were based on eligibility criteria set forth in the Final Relief Order, which were designed to identify individuals who were victims of the City's discriminatory hiring practices.
-If you submitted a claim form, you should receive a copy of your court decision in the mail.
+If you submitted a claim form, you should have received a copy of your court decision in the mail.
 You may also log onto your claimant portal at www.fdnylitigation.com to see the status of your claim.

 If I took Exam 6019 (first administered in 2006), am I able to receive individual relief in this lawsuit?

 Please note that the Court has already finished making all eligibility determinations.
 If you did not submit a claim form before June 10, 2013, it is too late to submit a claim form now.

 Individuals who did not take either Exam 7029 or Exam 2043 between 1999 and 2006 were not eligible to receive individual relief in this lawsuit.
 If you feel you were discriminated against because of your race or national origin as a result of taking one of the City's written examinations for entry-level firefighter, you should consult with an attorney (at your own expense) to determine your legal options or you can file a charge of discrimination with the Equal Employment Opportunity Commission.
 The Department of Justice and the Plaintiffs-Intervenors have not filed suit against the City with respect to any entry-level firefighter exams other than Written Exams 7029 and 2043.